(All fields required)

 Please enter your name.

-The residency begins July 1st, or the Monday following July 1st.
-The first 2 weeks of the residency are designed as an orientation period to both Cincinnati Children’s Hospital Medical Center and the Sports Medicine Biodynamics Center.
+The residency begins in July.
+The first 2 weeks of the residency are designed as an orientation period to both Cincinnati Children’s Hospital Medical Center.
 This orientation includes administration responsibilities, equipment, operations and resident responsibilities.

 Clinical responsibilities will begin in the month of July.
 Throughout the year, the resident will participate in 32 hours per week of patient care in the clinic.
-Approximately 16 hours of this time is shared with the Residency Director.
-Two hours of this weekly shared time is scheduled as “unopposed mentoring,” in which the resident provides care and the Residency Director observes his / her patient care and provides mentoring to the resident.
-While the resident’s caseload will consist of the broad spectrum of body regions, scheduling interventions will be made to assure that the resident is provided with evaluation and treatment opportunities that match the body region focus of the particular curriculum module that the resident is currently studying.
+The resident will be treating alongside other staff Pts, most of whom are certified specialists.
+An average of two hours per week are “unopposed mentoring,” in which the resident provides care and a residency faculty member observes his/her patient care and provides mentoring to the resident.
+While the resident’s caseload will consist of the broad spectrum of body regions, scheduling interventions will be made to assure that the resident is provided with evaluation and treatment opportunities that closely follow the body region distribution recommendations found in the Orthopedic DSP.

 Didactic education will occur throughout the year in several forms.
 Four modules of didactic and lab education are set up through the course of the year, each 3 months in duration.
 The 4 module curriculum includes topics in Spine, Hip / Knee, Shoulder / Upper Extremity and Foot / Ankle / TMJ.
 During that 3 month time, lectures will be delivered by physical therapists and physicians on topics of anatomy and pathoanatomy, differential diagnosis, evaluation, treatment, radiology findings, and case reports.
 In addition, clinical lab sessions will be incorporated on evaluation and treatment of various conditions.
 The resident’s learning is further supplemented with independent study materials, which are assigned with each module.
 Module Content Outlines serve as a “check off” list of the required didactic components of each module.

-The resident will also have access to multiple other educational opportunities, including our annual Pediatric Sports Medicine Physical Therapy Conference, Cincinnati’s Sports Medicine Grand Rounds, Cincinnati Children’s Hospital’s Sports Medicine Fellowship Grand Rounds, Sports Medicine Journal clubs, OrthoSurg / Radiology Sports Medicine Conference (Quarterly) and Ortho / Sports physical therapy problem conference.
+The resident will also have access to multiple other educational opportunities, including our annual Pediatric Sports Medicine Physical Therapy Conference, Cincinnati Children’s Hospital’s Sports Medicine Fellowship Grand Rounds, Sports Medicine Journal clubs, OrthoSurg / Radiology Sports Medicine Conference (Quarterly) and Ortho / Sports physical therapy problem conference.
 These opportunities will be utilized periodically to enhance the resident’s learning experience and also to meet any specific learning needs identified by the resident and mentor.

 The sequence of these modules is specifically designed to match the goals of the residency as well as the needs of the patient population of the clinic.
 The body region focus of the first module is the spine.
 The rationale for this placement is that the spine is the most common body region of this clinic’s patient population, so the resident will be best prepared to meet the needs of their clinic patient population for the entire year by beginning with the study of the spine.
 Also, the spine is dominant body region reported in surveys of Orthopaedic specialty practice and fills approximately 45% of questions of the OCS exam.
 Beginning with the spine allows the resident to have the most remaining time to further develop their skills in this critical area.